KTM Class 81: Description

 The EMUs were built from 1993 to 1994 and entered service on 3 August 1995.
 The EMUs were the first electric trains of any kind in KTM's history.
-They operate in multiple-unit formation, The EMUs were state-of-the-art, with remote-controlled pneumatic doors, Automatic Train Protection (ATP), train data recorder, wheel-slip control, GTO/IGBT traction electronics and regenerative braking, and ran from overhead catenary supply.
-Up to the point of their introduction no other KTM motive power used these modern train control systems.
+They operate in multiple-unit formation.
+The EMUs were state-of-the-art, with remote-controlled pneumatic doors, automatic train protection (ATP), a train data recorder, wheel-slip control, GTO/IGBT traction electronics, and regenerative braking, and ran from a overhead catenary supply.
+Up to the point of their introduction, no other KTM motive power used these modern train control systems.

-The train runs in a 3-car formation.
+The trains run in a 3-car formation.
 They were once run in 3+3 formations during rush hour, but this configuration was discontinued.

-The cessation of Jenbacher’s rail operations resulted in loss of spare parts for these trains.
+The cessation of Jenbacher’s rail operations resulted in the loss of spare parts for these trains.
 Over the years, their maintenance lapsed, resulting in poor reliability and premature failure.
 As a result, some had to be used as dummy coaches in a hybrid service.
-A diesel locomotive pulled the coaches and a power generator was attached at the end.
+A diesel locomotive pulled the coaches, and a power generator was attached at the end.
 The hybrid service started in 2009 and ended in 2012, when new trains rendered this stopgap measure unnecessary.

 Many trains were rendered surplus after the introduction of the Class 92 in 2012.
 Some were brought down to be converted to intercity sets, while others were scrapped.
 The refurbished sets could not be used as intercity sets in the end as regulations mandate that long distance trains have a toilet, which this class lacks.

 The class disappeared from passenger service from 2012 to 2018.
 However, in 2018, many of the refurbished EMUs were brought back into service.
-They currently operate on the Batu Caves shuttle, the Northern Sector and occasionally the Central sector.
+They currently operate on the Batu Caves shuttle, the Northern Sector, and occasionally the Central Sector.